top of page

 Director, Hannah Cook

 Art in Bartow is the public art commission for Bartow County and leads our community in the creation and installation of public art.
-We have worked on many local projects including paintings and sculptures in Cartersville at the Library, the Courthouse, at the Etowah Indian Mounds, in downtown Adairsville, and many other locations.
-We are currently producing a series of murals for the new parking garage on Main St, we painted the Church St Bridge in preparation for a rotating outdoor gallery, we finished the installation of an indoor mural "Imagination Grows Wild" in the Library's new Reading Room, and we've just launched a brand new project which will feature young artists throughout the entire county.
+We have worked on many local projects including paintings and sculptures in Cartersville at the Library, the Courthouse, at the Etowah Indian Mounds, and in downtown Adairsville to name a few.
+This spring we launched a series of murals for the new parking garage on Main St, we painted the Church St Bridge and installed the Gallery Below The Bridge, an outdoor rotating gallery with 18 oversized images.
+The indoor mural "Imagination Grows Wild" now lives in the Cartersville Library's new Reading Room, and we've just launched a brand new project which will feature young artists throughout the entire county.

 The Iron Butterfly Trail is one of many projects, but one that was created in direct response to this question, "What will our "bulldog" be?"
 While it seems silly worded that way, we understood the community very much wanted an icon to represent who we are.
 After much research we landed with the Iron Butterfly.
 It takes us from our mining history to our colorful and creative present.
 These butterflies are built and prepped locally at Steel Materials and each is hand painted by an artist.
 Local organizations sponsor a butterfly with a one time tax deductible donation of $2500 which covers the entire process from idea to install for the butterfly and the signage.